-The high toxicity of nanomaterials calls for caution in irregular production or use of them in the industry.Alongside with application of nanomaterial in industry and medicine, significant emphasis should be given to the waste management of nanomaterials in the environment.
-Our review of literature on toxicological aspects of nanomaterials identified carbon nanotubes to be the safest nanostructures from toxicological aspects.
+The high toxicity of nanomaterials calls for caution in irregular production or use of them in the industry.
+Alongside with application of nanomaterial in industry and medicine, significant emphasis should be given to removal of waste nanomaterials from the environment.
+Our review of literature on toxicological aspects of nanomaterials identified carbon nanotubes as the safest nanostructures from toxicological aspects.
 Therefore, from the environmental standpoint carbon nanotubes are the preferable nanomaterials for future nanotechnology developments.
 Although biomedical application of carbon nanotubes is limited as compared with other nano-scale materials, this drawback can be alleviated by their conjugation with biological compounds including amino acids.